numpy/numpy/doc/source/f2py/distutils.rst

 * :class:`Extension` class argument ``sources`` may contain Fortran source files.
-In addition, the list ``sources`` may contain at most one F2PY signature file; in this case, the name of an Extension module must match with the ``<modulename>`` used in signature file.
+In addition, the list ``sources`` may contain at most one F2PY signature file, and in this case, the name of an Extension module must match with the ``<modulename>`` used in signature file.
 It is assumed that an F2PY signature file contains exactly one ``python module`` block.